neenap/alluxio/docs/en/Running-Alluxio-On-Docker.md

 priority: 3
 ---

 Alluxio can be run in a Docker container.
-This guide demonstrates how to run Alluxio in Docker using the Dockerfile that comes in the Alluxio github repository.
+This guide describes how to run Alluxio in Docker using the Dockerfile that comes in the Alluxio github repository.

 ## Prerequisites